 If you have enough room for a neck pillow in your backpack, this is perfect for travelling overnight.
 If not, I find rolling up your pashmina or hoodie into a sausage shape works well to.

-Most buses will stop for a food break, but you never know where you’re going to stop!
+Most overnight buses will stop for a food break, but you never know where you’re going to stop.
 Sometimes the food doesn’t look sanitary and I don’t trust putting it anywhere near my mouth!

 I always bring some essential snacks with me: water and biscuits (Oreos are the best!) this way if you’re peckish in the night, you can eat something which won’t give you the runs!
-That’s the last thing you need on a long night bus journey.
+That’s the last thing you need on a long overnight bus travel journey.